Have you ever considered how you would evacuate people from a multistorey building in case of power failure?

 - Libraries & Hospitals

-Capacity of the lift motor, compactness, and high inrush are some of the features that can be easily managed for UPS’s on the market nowadays.
-But being able to handle regenative loads it is a completly different situation.
+The capacity of the lift motor, compactness, and high inrush are some of the features that can be easily managed for UPS’s on the market nowadays, but being able to handle regenerative loads is a completely different situation.
 Regenerative UPS units use the regenerative load from braking action; this load is used for creating regulated power which is connected to machines generating regenerative load.

 Regenerative Uninterruptible Power Supply (UPS)